Not all those who wander are lost- J.R.R Tolkien

 Foundations of Literacy in the Middle Years

-For a long time, I thought “foundational literacy” belonged mostly to the primary grades, somewhere between tiny chairs, sound walls, and teachers with the patience of saints.
-The more I have learned, though, the more I have realised that literacy foundations do not vanish once students hit middle school.
-If anything, the middle years are where those foundations either start holding strong, or start showing cracks.
+For a long time, I thought “foundational literacy” belonged to the primary grades, somewhere between tiny chairs, sound walls, and teachers with the patience of saints.
+The more I have learned, though, the more I have realised that literacy skill foundation development does not end once students hit middle school.
+If anything, the middle years are when those foundations either hold strong or start showing cracks.

-In my own practice, I have worked closely with Grade 8 and 9 students who are still developing phonics, decoding, spelling, and comprehension skills.
-That reality has forced me to rethink what a literacy foundation actually is.
-It is not just sounding out words, and in front of us.
+In my own practice, I have worked closely with Grade 8 and 9 students who are still developing phonics awareness, decoding, spelling, and comprehension skills.
+This reality has forced me to rethink what a literacy foundation actually is.
 It is the full set of knowledge, language, habits, and strategies students need to read, write, understand, think, and learn across subjects (Shanahan, 2020).

 Why this page matters

 This page is meant to set the stage for the rest of this section of the blog.
-It introduces the big ideas underneath strong literacy instruction in the middle years, especially the idea that literacy is not one single skill; It is a network of skills, knowledge, and processes that work together.
-Later posts will dig more deeply into fluency, Scarborough’s Reading Rope, vocabulary, morphology, comprehension, discussion, and writing, but this page is the landing point: the “here’s the bigger picture” post.
+It introduces the big ideas beneath strong literacy instruction in the middle years, especially the idea that literacy is not one single skill; It is a network of skills, knowledge, and processes that work together.
+Later posts will dig more deeply into fluency, Scarborough’s Reading Rope, vocabulary, morphology, comprehension, discussion, and writing.
+This page is the landing point: the “here’s the bigger picture” post.

 What counts as a foundation?

-One of the biggest shifts in my thinking has been realising that literacy foundations are much bigger than phonics alone.
-Phonics absolutely matter, and the evidence for explicit instruction is strong (Shanahan, 2020), but our students also need vocabulary, language comprehension, background knowledge, text structure awareness, inference, and the ability to notice when meaning breaks down to have fluency success (Duke & Cartwright, 2021; Oakhill et al., 2015).
+One of the biggest shifts in my thinking has been the realisation that literacy foundations are more than phonics.
+Phonics absolutely matter, and the evidence for explicit instruction is strong (Shanahan, 2020), but our students also need a broad vocabulary, language comprehension, background knowledge, text structure awareness, inferencing, and the ability to notice when meaning breaks down to have fluency success (Duke & Cartwright, 2021; Oakhill et al., 2015).

 That is where this gets especially important for us middle years teachers.
 A student may read aloud smoothly and still have no idea what the text actually means.
 They may decode the words just fine but miss the pronoun reference, the connective, the cause-and-effect structure, or the bigger point entirely.
 In other words, reading the words is not the same thing as understanding the text.
 That distinction matters a lot, and it is one I will keep coming back to throughout this blog.